ephrim-s/the_E-Millenial_Store/README.md

 ## Author

-Designed and created by Samuel Ephrim :Student @ One Million Coders.
+Designed and created by Samuel Ephrim : Student @ One Million Coders.